 - We will raise funds

-- We will use our scientific panel to find the facility and recruit the researchers most likely to perform research leading to a trial
+- We will use our scientific panel to find the facility and recruit the researchers who are most likely to perform research which will lead to a clinical trial

-- We will then complete any necessary laboratory and pilot research and publish these results in a peer reviewed journal
+- We will complete any necessary laboratory and pilot research and publish these results in a peer-reviewed journal

-- Finally, we will then carry out a clinical trial
+- Finally, we will carry out a clinical trial

-Of course, this road map is a simplification, and there are complexities and uncertainties in such a trial as there are in any clinical trial that pioneers something new. foregen cannot guarantee the final outcome of the trial or predict unforeseen obstacles that may fall in our way.
-However, foregen believes such a trial is worth doing.
-We know how much success dermal regeneration has had in other areas.
-We have good reason to hope that it will succeed in ours.
-While the ultimate outcome is not, and cannot be, certain, what is clear is that we should at least try.
+Of course, this road map is a simplification.
+There are complexities and uncertainties in such a trial as there are in any clinical trial that pioneers something new. foregen cannot guarantee the final outcome or predict unforeseen obstacles that may fall in our way.
+However, foregen recognizes the need for such a trial.
+We know how much success dermal regeneration has had in other areas, so we have good reason to believe that it will succeed in ours.
+While the ultimate outcome is not, and cannot be, certain, it is clear that we must try.